Kiranats2006/E-commerce-assignment/Readme.md

 2. Created a frontend function to fetch the filtered data.
 3. Dynamically displayed the filtered data using the product card component.

+## Milestone 13 (Updation)

+Backend: PUT route for updateing
+Frontend: Page for auto filling the updated data [id] except images fetch data from backend and once we have data in frontend we fill the input boxes with that data

+---
+## milestone 14

+DELETE route in the backend
+Delete button at the frontend

+---

+## MileStone 15

+Added Navbar component (Mobile Responsive with Drop Down)

+---

+## MileStone 16
+Added Single Page product Details
+Created Image Modal Component